Best-response Algorithms for Lattice Convex-Quadratic Simultaneous Games: Definitions and Algorithm descriptions

-The notion of best response immediately presents the idea of a \emph{best-response algorithm} which is formally presented in \cref{alg:BR}.

 \cref{alg:BR} is possibly one of the simplest algorithms that could be considered for finding Nash equilibria for simultaneous games.
 We begin with input ``guesses'' for each player's strategy -- $\hat \BFx^0$ and $\hat \BFy^0$.
-In \cref{alg:BR:BR} we solve integer convex quadratic programs to identify the best response to the previous strategy of the other player.
+In \cref{alg:BR:BR} we solve lattice convex-quadratic programs to identify the best response to the previous strategy of the other player.
 We repeat this until a previously-observed iterate is observed again.

-Observe that it is not possible for the iterates to converge to a point but not attain the limit.
-This is beacuse, each iterate is a feasible point in the integer lattice, and they can't get arbitrarily closer without coinciding.
-Thus the only two outcomes are (i) the algorithm cycling among finitely many strategies (and hence terminating) or (ii) diverging (non-terminating).
-Cycle could be of length $1$, in which case, the repeated strategy is a pure-strategy Nash equilibrium.
-Alternatively, it could also be of some finite length.
+Observe that it is not possible for the iterates to converge to a point but not attain the limit, as the feasible set is discrete.
+Thus, the only three outcomes are (i) a strategy profile is reached so that each player's strategy is the best response to the other player's strategy; (ii) the algorithm cycling among finitely many strategies -- {\em i.e.,} the algorithm is in a {\em trap} -- and hence terminating following \cref{alg:BR:if}; or (iii) diverging (non-terminating).
+Case 1 termination is the simplest, where the output can be immediately called a PNE.
+If the iterates diverge (case 3), then we have nothing to retrieve.
+In this paper, we show that, if we are in a trap (case 2), then we can retrieve a $\Delta$-MNE.
+Thus, we would want to distinguish the cases when the algorithm will terminate in Case 1 or 2, and cases when it will generate diverging iterates as in Case 3.

-\subsection{Adequate objectives}
+\subsection{Adequate objectives.}

 Before we state the main results, we define positively and negatively adequate objectives below.
-A game having (positively or negatively) adequate objectives is a combined property of the objectives of both the players.
-More importantly, this can be checked only by inspecting the singular values of a the interaction matrices $\Rx$ and $\Ry$.
-There are efficient routines to do a singular value decomposition of any matrix $\BFA = \BFU\BFSigma \BFV$, where $\BFU, \BFV$ are unitary matrices and $\BFSigma$ is a non-negative codiagonal matrix.
-The diagonal elements of $\BFSigma$ are the singular values of $A$.
+A game having (positively or negatively) adequate objectives is a property of the players' objective functions and are agnostic to the feasible sets.
+In this paper, given \cref{eq:intQuad}, we define two new matrices $\Rx := \Qx^{-1}\Cx$ and $\Ry := \Qy^{-1}\Cy$ and call them the {\em interaction matrices}.
+With that, we define positively and negatively adequate objectives.

 \begin{definition} \cref{eq:intQuad} is said to have \emph{positively adequate objectives} if every singular value of the interaction matrices $\Rx$ and $\Ry$ is strictly less than $1. $ \end{definition}